Substance Abuse Resources in Greensboro Drug Rehab, Alcohol Rehab & Detox

 St John’s United Methodist Church 1304 Merritt Dr. Greensboro, NC

 While there are plenty of Greensboro drug treatment facilities and resources, sometimes it’s a good idea to consider the options available in nearby cities.
-You may also consider a national treatment facility, like The Recovery Village, which has locations throughout the country.

 - High Point